-Established in 1758, the original sixty acre portion of Leesburg, laid off around Nicholas Minor’s tavern, is a gently evolved Piedmont county seat with a varied assemblage of domestic, commercial, and governmental buildings built during three centuries.
+Established in 1758, the town of Leesburg was laid out in a 60-acre grit surrounding Nicholas Minor’s tavern.
+It evolved into a Piedmont seat of Loudoun County with a varied assemblage of domestic, commercial, and governmental buildings spanning three centuries.
 Preserving a nostalgic, small-town character, the district is centered around a park-like court square containing the 1895 classical courthouse and a porticoed Greek Revival academy building, now used for county offices.
 Lending distinction is a collection of regional vernacular architecture, including shops, compact town houses, and three early taverns.
 A scattering of Victorian structures contrasts with these plainer buildings.
 Leesburg was first known as Georgetown, after George II, but its name was changed to honor Francis Lightfoot Lee, signer of the Declaration of Independence, who owned property nearby.
-The district’s thirty six blocks are in a rough grid of largely tree lined streets.
+The district’s thirty-six blocks are in a rough grid of largely tree-lined streets.

 [VLR Listed: 12/1/2001; NRHP Listed: 5/22/2002]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.